bastreynard/fail2ban-geo-exporter/README.md

     NOTE: Because of ip-api limitations, the script will wait for 1 minute every 45 requests.
 Hence, you should not set the period to a value too short.

-- Replace network `net_prometheus` with the network your grafana instance is running on, or simply connect your grafana instance to `net_f2b_geo_export`.
+- Replace network `net_grafana` with the network your grafana instance is running on, or simply connect your grafana instance to `net_f2b_geo_export`.

 - If necessary, adapt the path to fail2ban logs (default: `/var/log/fail2ban.log`).